Welcome to Herzog Wine CellarsLet’s be honest. Many people produce wine. Some companies make good wine. A select few create a great wine experience.

 nine generations in the making

-In a world far away from ours in a time long forgotten, the Herzog family began making wine.
+Herzog family winemaking is a story of innovation.
 The Austro-Hungarian Empire of the late 19th century was known for its progressive culture and innovative manufacturing.
 Emperor Franz Joseph, familiar with the Herzog family’s wines, made Phillip Herzog a baron and asked him to produce wine for the royal court.
-So began the story of wine makers who fled the Nazis, sailed an ocean, and then crossed a continent.
+So began the story of winemakers who fled the Nazis, sailed an ocean, and then crossed a continent.

 For the Herzog family, making wine is not just a business.
 It is a privilege that enables them to honor their ancestors with each varietal, each style, each bottle.